Yugoslavia in the Eurovision Song Contest 1986

 Yugoslavia was represented at the Eurovision Song Contest 1986 with the song "Željo moja", written by Zrinko Tutić, and performed by Doris Dragović.
 The Yugoslav participating broadcaster, Jugoslavenska radiotelevizija (JRT), selected its entry through Jugovizija 1986.

 Before Eurovision

 Jugovizija 1986

 The Yugoslav national final to select their entry was held on 7 March 1986, at the Palace of Youth and Sports in Pristina, and was hosted by Enver Petrovci.
 350 songs were submitted for the national final.

-Sixteen songs made it to the national final, which was broadcast by JRT affiliates to all of the regions of Yugoslavia.
-The winner was decided by the votes of eight regional juries (Sarajevo, Zagreb, Skopje, Titograd, Belgrade, Ljubljana, Pristina and Novi Sad).
+Each of the eight JRT participating sub-national broadcasters (RTV Sarajevo, RTV Skopje, RTV Novi Sad, RTV Titograd, RTV Zagreb, RTV Belgrade, RTV Ljubljana, and RTV Pristina) entered two songs to Jugovizija, making a national final of sixteen songs.
+The winner was decided by the votes of the regional juries of the eight broadcasters, which could not vote for their own entries.

-The winning entry was "Željo moja", performed by Croatian singer Doris Dragović and written by Zrinko Tutić.
+The winner was "Željo moja" representing RTV Zagreb, written by Zrinko Tutić, and performed by Doris Dragović.